MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Select Folder command](media/recap-photo5.PNG "Select Folder command")

 6. You'll see a new 3D model with the name you entered.
-Select the object to open it in the **Editor**.
+Select the object to open it in the Editor.

     ![New model](media/recap-photo6.PNG "New model")

-    You'll see your 3D model loaded in the **Editor** window.
+    You'll see your 3D model loaded in the Editor window.

     ![Model loaded in Editor window](media/recap-photo7.PNG "Model loaded in Editor window")